Hilary Stock MA, Counsellor & Psychotherapist, UKCP accredited

 Block of 6 sessions: £265

 I have an interest in and some experience of working with people who struggle with their relationship with food and with disordered eating.
-I have completed a placement within a Specialist Eating Disorders Service to deepen my understanding of these areas.
+I have undertaken training and a placement within a Specialist Eating Disorders Service, to deepen my understanding of these areas.